luizndev/luizndev/README.md

 ###

-<p align="left">- Systems Analyst and Developer graduated from @anhangueraeducacao<br>- Postgraduate degree in progress in Architecture and IT Infrastructure Management from @anhangueraeducacao</p>
+<p align="left">- Systems Analyst and Developer graduated from @anhangueraeducacao<br>- Postgraduate degree in progress in Architecture and IT Infrastructure Management from @anhangueraeducacao<br>- Tecnico de Informática at @anhangueraeducação</p>

 ###